 The Audit Committee maintains contact with the external auditors.
-It is assisted by the Head of Group Assurance as well as by an Audit Expert Group, which possesses the requisite financial and technical expertise.
+It is assisted by the Head of Group Assurance as well as by an Audit Expert Group, which possess the requisite financial and technical expertise.

-3.5.3 Working methods of the Board of Directors and its committeesThe Board of Directors holds at least six meetings per year, as well as ad hoc meetings as necessary.
-Once a year, it holds a two-day meeting together with the members of the Group Executive Committee.
+3.5.3 Working methods of the Board of Directors and its committees

+The Board of Directors holds at least six meetings per year, including a two-day meeting together with the members of the Group Executive Committee.
+Ad hoc meetings are held when necessary.

 The members of the Supervisory and Strategy Committee work on a full-time basis and meet on average two to three times per month.
-The Nomination Committee meets on a regular basis at the invitation of its chairman, the Compensation Committee holds at least two meetings per year and the Audit Committee holds at least four meetings per year.
+The Nomination Committee meets on a regular basis at the invitation of its Chairman, the Compensation Committee holds at least two meetings per year, and the Audit Committee holds at least four meetings per year.
+The Head Corporate Human Resources regularly attends the meetings of the Compensation Committee.

-As of 31.12.2017 Number of planned meetings Average duration (hours)
+As of 31.12.2019 Number of meetings Average duration (hours) per meeting day

-Board of Directors 7 9
+Board of Directors 7 7.5

 Supervisory and Strategy Committee full-time full-time

-Nomination Committee 2 4
+Nomination Committee 5 3

-Compensation Committee 6 1
+Compensation Committee 9 1

-Audit Committee 5 4.5
+Audit Committee 4 7

 The agendas of the meetings are set by the respective chairmen.
 Discussions and resolutions are recorded in the minutes of the meetings.
 The CEO regularly attends the meetings of the Board of Directors.
-Other members of the Group Executive Committee and other persons may be invited to attend the meetings of the Board of Directors or its committees by the respective chairmen.
-The Audit Expert Group that assists the Audit Committee (see note 3.5.2.4) includes three external consultants.
-No other external consultants attended the meetings.
+Other members of the Group Executive Committee and other (internal and external) persons may be invited to attend the meetings of the Board of Directors or its committees by the respective chairmen.
+The Audit Expert Group that assists the Audit Committee (see section 3.5.2.4) includes two external consultants.